Platelet Rich Plasma (PRP) Therapy

 Platelets and accompanying stem cells are responsible for repair, whether in healing an injury or recovering from surgery.
 Platelets are found circulating in the blood in relatively small numbers.
 By concentrating the platelets drawn from your own blood supply, we are able to harness the power of platelets to relieve pain and stop inflammation for orthopedic disorders and injuries.

-PRP therapeutic treatment at the National Institute of Regenerative Medicine typically requires two PRP injections into the injured tissue.
+PRP therapy at the National Institute of Regenerative Medicine typically requires two PRP injections into the injured tissue.
 Each procedure takes approximately 35 minutes to complete.
 The injections will likely be four to six weeks apart.
 Occasionally, a third PRP injection is needed.

-There are some unique aspects of a PRP treatment performed by the NIRM.
-We are one of the few facilities in the world that uses an enhanced PRP with growth factors that are injected along with the PRP.
+Our PRP therapy is unique from other stem cell treatment facilities.
+First, we are one of the few facilities in the world that use an enhanced PRP with growth factors that are injected along with the PRP.
 We call this a Rx PRP.
 These additional growth factors dramatically increase the chances of success.
-Furthermore we will enhance the PRP by the process of photo-modulation.
+Furthermore, we will enhance the Platelet Rich Plasma by the process of photo-modulation.

-We do not employ any clotting agents, such as thrombin, with our PRP.
+We do not employ any clotting agents, such as thrombin, with our PRP therapy.
 It is not necessary and could actually be detrimental since using a clotting agent releases the growth factors all at once rather than through a prolonged release.

-We strongly encourage you learn more about the science of PRP therapy.
-If you are considering having a PRP procedure done, you owe it to yourself to have a better understanding of the methods being used and the questions you should be asking.
+We strongly encourage you to learn more about the science of Platelet Rich Plasma treatment.
+If you are considering having PRP therapy done, you owe it to yourself to have a better understanding of the methods being used and the questions you should be asking.